XinkaiWang515/wine_quality_detection/README.md

 I used multinomial logistic regression, random forest, adaboost algorithm and xgboost.

 1.steps
-  -Initially, splitting data into train, validation and test groups with ratio of 6:2:2.
+  - Initially, splitting data into train, validation and test groups with ratio of 6:2:2.
-   -Then recursive feature elimination (RFE) and extra tree classifier were used to select features.
+    - Then recursive feature elimination (RFE) and extra tree classifier were used to select features.
-    -Next, for each method, cross validation was applied to training data to select parameters.
+      - Next, for each method, cross validation was applied to training data to select parameters.
 What should be mentioned is that instead normal accuracy score, I used balanced accuracy score as evaluation rule.
 I used validation data to choose best selected features among the best 8, 9, 10 and all features, and compared outcome of RFE with that of extra tree classifier.
         -Finally, compare the outcome of test data to see which model works best.